bddap/comm111/final_outline.md

   - or a dashcam
 - Use it to play around with machine vision if you're into that sort of thing.

-**Audio Visualizer**
+**Waldo**

+- Having trouble finding Waldo.
+The pi has you covered.
-- This was posted on reddit the other day.
+- This project has been sloshing aroud the internet lately.
-- Sombody plugged their pi into an audio source, and a grid of color LEDs.
-- Then they programmed this cool Music visualizer.
+- It's a pi attached to a camera, and a robot arm.
+Running some machine vision find waldo at superhuman speeds.

+Works Cited:

+NA, Multiple. “r/raspberry_pi.”
+Reddit, 2018, www.reddit.com/r/raspberry_pi.